apache/incubator-taverna-site/content/index.md

 <div class="alert alert-info" role="alert"><p><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>

-Taverna has recently transitioned to the Apache Incubator.
-This website is for the Apache Taverna project and is <strong>under development</strong>.
+Taverna has transitioned
+to the Apache Incubator.
+This website is for the Apache Taverna project.
 </p>
 <p>
-You might want to visit the earlier <a class="alert-link" href="http://www.taverna.org.uk/">taverna.org.uk</a>
+You might still find links to the earlier <a class="alert-link" href="http://www.taverna.org.uk/">taverna.org.uk</a>
-website which is not affiliated with Apache.
+website which is not affiliated with Apache and provided for archive purposes only.
 </div>